Wardrobe 101

 AND…It’s a wrap!

-A colorful beret.
-I purchased this at a consignment store in Montreal last summer, along with fushia leather gloves to match.
+Color!
+I purchased this beret at a consignment store in Montreal last summer, along with fushia leather gloves to match.
 I wear it with my navy peacoat.
+Even a punch of color with the most neutral outfit makes its own statement.

 Yup.
 I rushed out the door to meet with a client.
 When I walked into her home I realized that I was wearing TWO DIFFERENT BOOTS.
 Don’t do that.
 Pick one pair.
 You’re welcome.